Srz97/Rock-paper-scissors-Game/README.md

 # Design & Typography

 I wanted the game to look a bit like an modern game, and inspires by it's simplicity.
-To achieve that I chose a font of Gentium Book Plus that looked very peaceful and styled the game window like smoth and easy going with a mirthfull game.Font awsome is used for the icons.
+To achieve that I chose a font of Gentium Book Plus that looked very peaceful and styled the game window like smoth and easy going with a mirthfull game desiged by the font  chosen with the hep of [Font Awesome](https://fontawesome.com/).

   <img src="https://srz97.github.io/Rock-paper-scissors-Game/assets/images/image-three.png">